So, You Want to Be an Interior Designer. Now What?

 - Selecting furniture, lighting and finishes including materials, wall covering, and flooring

-- Utilizing CAD technology to finalize and render designs
+- Utilizing computer-aided design (CAD) technology to finalize and render designs

-- Placing orders for the above materials and furnishings and supervising the installation
+- Placing orders for the above materials and furnishings and supervising installation

 - Constantly coordinating and communicating with contractors, building architects, and the client

 - Upon completion, confirming that the project is indeed finished and the client is happy

 As Nick May always says, an interior design business is only 40% design and 60% business.
 If you want to run a firm someday, you need to know the business side of things as well, like marketing, budgeting, staffing, etc…. or hire someone who does ;).